-These assignments are for the students' benefit.
+Smartbook Questions: These assignments are for the students' benefit.
+They will count toward your assignment average.
 The purpose of these assignments is to provide feedback on how well you know the material before you take the unit tests.
 These assignments will be posted in Brightspace and the grades should automatically be put into the Brightspace gradebook.
-Together, these two categories are worth more than a test grade!
-It only makes sense to do well on all these assignments so that your Assignment averages are high and will contribute positively to your test average.
+At the end of the semester I will drop the two lowest grades from the Smartbook chapters.
+No Chapter Quizzes or other assignments will be dropped.